KRameshr/Core_JAVA_note_book/Dev_Page_5.md

 ## 1. exception

- What is exception?
+- What is exception?
- Constructs to deal with exceptions
+- Constructs to deal with exceptions
- Classification of exceptions
+- Classification of exceptions
- Throwing exceptions to the caller
+- Throwing exceptions to the caller
- Creating your own exception class.
+- reating your own exception class.
- Analyzing the stack trace
+- Analyzing the stack trace